Vikram2105/NLP-Text_Classification/README.md

-# Natural Language Processing
-# E-commerce Text Classification
+## Natural Language Processing: E-commerce Text Classification

-# Text Classification
+### Text Classification
 Text classification is a widely used natural language processing task in different business problems.
 Given a statement or document, the task involves assigning to it an appropriate category from a pre-defined set of categories.
 The dataset of choice determines the set of categories.
 Text classification has applications in emotion classification, news classification, spam email detection, auto-tagging of customer queries etc.

 In the present problem, the statements are the product descriptions and the categories are Electronics, Household, Books and Clothing & Accessories.